kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 That about wraps it up.

-If you have issues checkout `home-assistant.log` in the configuration directory as well as your indentations.
+If you have issues, check out `home-assistant.log` in the configuration directory as well as your indentations.
 If all else fails, head over to our [Discord chat server][discord] and ask away.

 ### {% linkable_title Debugging multiple configuration files %}